gumbarros/kepler/README.md

 # How to contribute 💻
-- New API queries
-- Developing the graphs (largest planets, longest orbits)
+- Developing the charts (largest planets, longest orbits)
 - Refactoring the code to better performance and UI
 - Translating the app
 > The only requirements to contribute are to speak English and know Flutter.